-Eric Espig, Canada, Alyssa McLeod, Canada
+Eric Espig, Qatar, Alyssa McLeod, Canada

 How do museum Web content developers persuade curatorial staff to create and publish their own dynamic content online?
 Although on-site visitors to the museum interact with curators through the information provided in exhibitions and public programs, there has as of yet been little effort to extend that one-way interaction between curator and visitor to embrace the more conversational form of communication common to the Web.
 Most exchanges between curators and the public on the Internet are highly mediated by other museum staff responsible for Web content or learning.
 Michael Ames (2005) of the Museum of Anthropology at the University of British Columbia calls this act of anonymizing of the curatorial voice the “Wizard of Oz technique,” a communication style that implies the curator is a disembodied figure of authority with no front-facing public presence (p.
 48).
 Several museums have attempted to encourage their curators to develop online content, mainly in the form of blogs, but as of yet there has been no systematic effort to develop a curator-specific platform to facilitate curatorial involvement online.